A Christmas Carol-1951

 Grade: A

-Having the honor of being able to view the five short films nominated for the 2018 Academy Award for Best Animated Short Film at my local art theater was pretty amazing.
+It was amazing to have the honor of viewing the five short films nominated for the 2018 Academy Award for Best Animated Short Film at my local art theater.

 The commonality this year is that four of them feature parent-child relationships.